Transfer Admissions

 Evaluation of Prior College Credits (Transfer Credits)

-Students cannot receive credit a second time for a course already completed at another institution.
-Credits will not be granted from school(s) not listed on the student's admissions application.
+Transfer students must seek academic advisement from their major department before enrolling.
+Students cannot receive credit for courses already completed at another institution, nor can credits be granted from schools not listed on their admissions application.

 Maximum Credits Accepted